Dannysaravia001/Dannys-mod9chall/README.md

 - [Video-demo](#videos-demo)

 ## Installation
-To get started, ensure you have `node.js` installed, then you must also install the `inquirer` package installed.
+To get started, ensure you have `node.js` installed, then you must also install the `inquirer` package.
 Don't have it yet?
 No worries!
 Just type in your terminal:
 ```bash
 npm install inquirer
 ```